General security tips

 Paper-wallets consist of a printed sheet of paper containing a cryptocurrency address and a private key that is accessed with a QR code.
 The advantage of a paper wallet is that it serves as cold storage meaning that it is not connected to the Internet and therefore there is no danger of being hacked.

 With a paper wallet your funds are safe until you use a computer.
 If the computer you use to access your funds is compromised and you enter the private key from the paper wallet your accounts could be hacked and your funds stolen.
 If you lose your wallet and have not made a backup copy there is no way to restore your access to your currency.
 Also, it can be quite tedious to have to get the Paper-Wallet out of hiding for each transaction to enter the private key manually on the computer.
-With the Trinity Desktop version you can easily create a paper wallet.
-Please avoid printing your paper wallet on a public printer.
-These store data and can be read out.

 I wouldn’t use a paper wallet and I can’t recommend it to a newbie as this requires that your computer is not compromised (key logger etc.).